bondyra/bkp/README.md

 - Provides a number of services that allow querying the transformed data for different purposes.

 # Current implementation
+Current implementation is a PoC that:
+- loads data from test logs (stored in private repo, accessed by a git submodule)
+- has a fully functional middleware based on Kafka and Kafka Connect
-Current implementation is a PoC that is powered my local filesystem test data (stored in private repo, accessed by a git submodule), that allows to perform simplistic full text query using Elasticsearch container and a simple Spring application.
+- provides simplistic full text query feature using Elasticsearch container and a very basic Spring microservice

-To know more - please navigate to top directories to get further READMEs.

 Current implementation can be depicted in the following diagram:
 ![Alt text](docs/overview.png?raw=true)

-Feeding the system with data is simple - one has to have an access to Kafka and
+For the details - navigate to top directories to get other READMEs.

 # Prerequisites
 - Linux
+- docker
 - Local kubernetes cluster - I recommend minikube with VirtualBox driver with at least 4 GB of RAM for cluster (tested empirically, lesser values will result in OOMs - a lot of stuff is spinning up).
 - Python 3
-- Maven 2 as a build tool for search microservice
+- Maven 2 as a build tool for Spring microservice
 - Java 11

 # Deployment notes